 Education and Training

-Most employers expect medical accounts receivable managers to hold at least a bachelor’s degree in business administration, finance or accounting, and will generally give preference to those who specialized in healthcare management.
-While smaller organizations – such as a private practitioner’s office – may hire recent bachelor’s graduates to run an accounts receivable department, larger healthcare facilities usually require applicants to have some relevant experience before being appointed to a manager position.
+Many employers will expect medical accounts receivable managers to hold at least a bachelor’s degree in business administration, finance or accounting, and may give preference to those who specialized in healthcare management.
+While smaller organizations – such as a private practitioner’s office – may hire recent bachelor’s graduates to run an accounts receivable department, larger healthcare facilities usually require applicants to have relevant experience before being appointed to a manager position.

-A successful medical accounts receivable manager career can begin with a bachelor’s degree in business administration with a specialization in healthcare management.
+A career as a medical accounts receivable manager can begin by earning a bachelor’s degree in business administration with a specialization in healthcare management.
 Coursework typically includes accounting, healthcare organizations, managed care, strategic management and quality improvement methods in healthcare.

-Employers can be confident that graduates of a business administration program with a specialization in healthcare management are able to:
+Graduates of a business administration program with a specialization in healthcare management should be prepared to:

-- Demonstrate an understanding of healthcare management, including staffing and leading.
+- Demonstrate an understanding of healthcare management, including staffing and leadership

 Are You Considering a Medical Accounts Receivable Manager Career?

-If you possess strong verbal and written communication skills, leadership ability and accounting knowledge, you may find success as a medical accounts receivable manager.
+If you possess strong verbal and written communication skills, leadership ability and accounting knowledge, you may find a challenging and rewarding career as a medical accounts receivable manager.
 The ability to think on your feet and an understanding of computer software are also valuable for this occupation.
-Take advantage of the many promising job opportunities within the growing healthcare industry by earning your bachelor’s degree in business administration with a specialization in healthcare management, and hone the skills and knowledge you need to excel as a medical accounts receivable manager!
+A bachelor’s degree in business administration with a specialization in healthcare management can help hone the knowledge needed to advance on this professional path.